-9.4.7 Other circumstances of disclosure of information
+9.4.7 Other information disclosure circumstances

 Personal data will not be transferred to third parties except legal obligation.

 9.5 Intellectual Property Rights

 Camerfirma owns the intellectual property rights on this CPS.
 The CPS of Subordinate CAs associated with Camerfirma hierarchies is owned by Camerfirma, without prejudice to the assignments of use of their rights in favour of Subordinate CAs and without prejudice to the contributions of the Subordinate CAs that are owned by them.